telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/customizing/how-to-pass-values-to-report-parameters.md

 					parameters: { OrderNumber: $(this).val() }
 				});
 				//setting the HTML5 Viewer's reportSource, causes a refresh automatically
-				//if you need to force a refresh for other case, use:
+				//if you need to force a refresh for other cases, use:
 				//viewer.refreshReport();
 			});
 		</script>